Passages Terms and Conditions

 12.2 Effective Date

-These terms and conditions enter into force on the 1st of August, 2024, and apply to all bookings made after this date.
+These terms and conditions were last updated on 17 June 2025 and apply to all contracts performed on and after this date.